Access DH2 Prober FAQ

 A: The probing speed depends on how the Prober is being used.
 If it is being used to take measurements, the speed in affected by how long it takes to capture the measurement.
 In general,

-you will be able to probe across two points approximately every two seconds.
+you will be able to probe one point approximately every two seconds.